Biden to meet with Mexican president amid migration issues - WTMJ

 López Obrador said Saturday that an aging United States will also need temporary immigrant workers from Mexico to sustain economic growth.

-“It is better that we start putting order on migratory flows,” he said he plans to tell Biden.
+He said he plans to tell Biden, “It is better that we start putting order on migratory flows.”

 But pressures are building at the U.S. southern border with an increase in children crossing into the country without visas.
 This has created a challenge for the Biden administration.
 Border Patrol agents are apprehending an average of more than 200 children crossing the border without a parent per day, but nearly all 7,100 beds for immigrant children maintained by the Department of Health and Human Services are full.

+Homeland Security Secretary Alejandro Mayorkas on Monday sought to push back against the notion that the crisis at the border was spinning out of control.

+“The men and women of the Department of Homeland Security, are working around the clock seven days a week to ensure that we do not have a crisis at the border, that we manage the challenge as acute as the challenge is, and they are not doing that alone,” Mayorkas said.

-The Biden administration has also preserved a policy, imposed at the start of the COVID-19 outbreak, of quickly expelling people captured along the border and has tried to dissuade people from attempting the journey.
+The Biden administration has preserved a policy, imposed at the start of the COVID-19 outbreak, of quickly expelling people captured along the border and has tried to dissuade people from attempting the journey.
+Mayorkas, who is expected to take part in Monday’s bilateral meeting, reiterated the administration’s message to migrants that now is not the time to come to the United States.

-“This is not the time to come to the United States,” White House press secretary Jen Psaki said at a February briefing.
-“We need the time to put in place an immigration process so people can be treated humanely.”
+“We are not saying don’t come,” Mayorkas said.
+“We are saying don’t come now.”

 Stevenson reported from Mexico City and Spagat from San Diego.